Spring Theme and Centers for Preschoolers

 This FREE activity will help preschoolers develop their fine motor skills build strength in the muscles on their fingers and hands, and develop a proper pencil grasp.

-The freebie includes four pages with six different cards each, with very pretty pictures.
-Your students just have to count how many pictures are on each card and use a clothespin to mark the correct number.
+The freebie includes four pages with six different cards each and very pretty pictures.
+Your students have to count how many pictures are on each card and use a clothespin to mark the correct number.

 Spring Count and Clip cards